setouchi-h/cc-marketplace/README.md

 - `-b, --base <branch>`: Use an alternate base branch.
 Defaults to the repository's default branch (commonly `main` or `master`).
 - `-r, --reviewer <user>`: Add a GitHub username as a reviewer.
 Repeat the flag to add multiple reviewers.
 - `--no-push`: Skip pushing the current branch before creating the PR.
 - `--assign-me`: Attempt to assign the PR to the authenticated user (`@me`).
-If assignment is not allowed for your role (e.g., external contributors), the tool will automatically retry without assignment so PR creation still succeeds.
+Assignment happens after the PR is created; if assignment isn’t permitted, a warning is shown and PR creation still succeeds.

 Examples with short flags: